Reliable-Royalty-29/kubernetes-troubleshooting/pods-not-schedulable/Kubectl commands.md

   ```
   *(Switches the current context to the cluster named `<cluster-name>`.)*

-Here's the formatted version of the content you provided:

 ---

 ### **Removing a Label from a Node in Kubernetes**